lavakyan/mstm-spectrum/README.md

 In this script the `PATH` variable is updated to ensure python binary is in it.
 Next, `MSTM_BIN` environmental variable is set.

+Without MSTM the code will work in part, i.e. resctricted to Mie and simple functional (Gauss, Lorentz) contributions.

 ![GUI screenshot image][screen_gui]

 ### Python scripting